-All matters pertaining to the dispensing of covered drugs or the practice of pharmacy in general are subject to the professional judgement of the dispensing pharmacist subject to applicable pharmacy laws.
+All matters pertaining to the dispensing of covered drugs or the practice of pharmacy in general are subject to the professional judgment of the dispensing pharmacist subject to applicable pharmacy laws.

-A generic equivalent will be dispensed if it is available, unless your physician specifically requires a brand name.
-If you receive a brand name drug when a Federally-approved generic drug is available, you have to pay the difference in cost between the brand name drug and the generic plus the generic copay.
+A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
+If you receive a name brand drug when a Federally-approved generic drug is available, you have to pay the difference in cost between the name brand drug and the generic plus the generic copay.